diko316/libcore/docs/README.md

 **Returns**

-`Boolean` True, if subject is a number type, false otherwise.
+`Boolean` True, if subject is a number type and not a NaN, false otherwise.

 ```js
 number(101); // true